Nuitka/Nuitka/README.txt

 - C++ Compiler: You need a compiler with support for C++11

-    Currently this means, you need to use the GNU g++ compiler of at least version 4.5 or else the compilation will fail.
-This is due to uses of C++11 "raw string" literals only supported from that version on.
+    Currently this means, you need to use the GNU g++ compiler of at least version 4.5 on Linux or the clang 3.0 compiler on MacOS X, or else the compilation will fail.
+This is mostly due to uses of C++11 "raw string" literals only supported from that version on.

     On Windows the MinGW g++ compiler of at least version 4.5, the VC++ compiler is not currently supported, because it is too weak in its C++11 support.